RE-SS3D/SS3D-WebsiteOLD/contribute.md

 - Templates for making poster or blanket textures
 - Our 'Spessman' font
 - Beep's style and formatting guides
-- Guides and exmple plants for hydroponics
+- Guides and example plants for hydroponics

 ### Links